 ATMs / Cash Machines – Need cash?
 ATMs are available.
 Fees may apply, so be sure to check your bank’s fee schedule and your daily withdrawal limit if you are travelling internationally.
 You may also want to notify your bank of your travel plans.
 Locations: Landside and Airside.

-Baby Care Facilities – Feed and care for your baby in comfort and privacy in the Mother’s Room.
+Baby Care Facilities – Feed and care for your baby in comfort and privacy in the Mother’s Rooms.
 Changing table, comfortable seating, and power outlets are available.
-A Mother’s Room is located airside in each concourse.
+Dedicated mothers’ rooms and family restrooms are available on each concourse.

 Duty Free & Shopping – Some of the airport shops provide duty free shopping.
 In addition, the airport offers a good variety of shops to pass the time.

-Mobile Charging – Charging stations are available throughout the landside and airside areas of the terminal.
-You can also rent or purchase a Mobile Qube on-the-go charging device from one of the Mobile Qube kiosks, located in the Baggage Claim area and on each concourse.
+Mobile Charging – Charging stations and power outlets are available throughout the landside and airside areas of the terminal.
+Apparently, 50% of the gate seating and most restaurant seating provide outlets.

 Rest Zones – There are no dedicated sleeping areas, quiet areas or rest zones.
 If this information has changed, click here to update this guide.